Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Penalized Cox regression

-which is constant over time.
-Thus, the hazard functions are proportional.
-The hazard ratio (HR) or relative risk for the covariate $X^k$ is defined as \(\exp\left(\beta_k\right)\) indicating the change, increase or decrease, in event hazard for a unitary increase in the $k$-th covariate.

-In the context of high-dimensional survival analysis, where the number of covariates ($p$) far exceeds the sample size ($n$), the selection of influential variables is a critical step.
-This is necessary not only to reduce the dimensionality of the model, but also to enhance model interpretability and improve predictive accuracy.
-When dealing with such high-dimensional scenarios, the standard Cox regression approach presents an infinite number of possible solutions for the regression coefficient vector $\beta$.
-Consequently, performing regression without some form of penalization is not a feasible option.
+In the context of high-dimensional survival analysis, where the number of covariates ($p$) far exceeds the sample size ($n$), traditional estimation approaches face critical challenges.
+This high-dimensional scenario creates an ill-posed mathematical problem for the standard Cox regression model where the design matrix becomes rank-deficient, resulting in infinite possible solutions for the regression coefficient vector $\bm{\beta}$.
+These theoretical limitations render unpenalized regression statistically infeasible in high-dimensional settings.
+Moreover, even when a solution can be computed, it typically results in severe overfitting.

-To obtain a unique solution, a penalization needs to be applied to the Cox regression model.
-Several techniques, commonly referred to as shrinkage or regularization methods, can be employed for this purpose.
-These include ridge (Hoerl $\&$ Kennard, \citeyear{Hoerl_1970}), lasso (Tibshirani, \citeyear{Tibshirani_1996}) and elastic net (Zou $\&$ Hastie, \citeyear{Zou1}) penalties among others.
-These penalization methods are based on a bias-variance trade-off because by introducing a penalty term in the optimization, the variance of the estimated coefficients can be effectively reduced at the cost of an increased bias.
+To address these fundamental challenges, several techniques, commonly referred to as penalization or regularization methods, introduce constraints that ensure a unique solution.
+These include ridge (Hoerl $\&$ Kennard, \cite{Hoerl_1970}), lasso (Tibshirani, \cite{Tibshirani_1996}) and elastic net (Zou $\&$ Hastie, \cite{Zou1}) penalties among many others.
+Penalization methods are based on a bias-variance trade-off.
+By introducing a penalty term in the optimization, the variance of the estimated coefficients can be effectively reduced at the cost of an increased bias.
 This bias-variance trade-off can lead to more stable and interpretable models, particularly in high-dimensional settings where overfitting is a concern.
-These penalized models are based on minimizing where $l(\beta)$ is the log partial likelihood function given in equation (\ref{loglik}) and $P_{\lambda}(\cdot)$ is the penalty function with $\lambda>0$ being the regularization parameter that measures the amount of penalty.
-The choice of the penalization method is heavily dependent on the specific characteristics of the problem at hand.
-In the context of the motivating dataset - a high-dimensional genetic setting with a very small number of observations - lasso and adaptive lasso penalizations, known for its ability to perform variable selection by shrinking some of the regression coefficients to exactly zero, emerge as some of the most suitable alternatives.
-This work will focus on lasso and adaptive lasso penalties in order to study whether adaptive lasso overcomes lasso in high-dimensional scenarios.
+These penalized models are based on minimizing

+where $l(\bm{\beta})$ is the log partial likelihood function given in Equation \eqref{loglik} and $P_{\lambda}(\cdot)$ is the penalty function with $\lambda>0$ being the regularization parameter that controls the penalty strength.